Steve " Goldie" Goldstein is a sports broadcasting veteran in South Florida.

 He currently resides in Fort Lauderdale, Florida.

-Bill Lindsay enters his fourth season as Radio Color Analyst for the Florida Panthers.
+Bill Lindsay enters his fifth season as Radio Color Analyst for the Florida Panthers.
 He previously spent six seasons as the team's television analyst on FOX Sports Florida, after spending the previous two years serving as the club's radio color commentator.

 Lindsay, a 14-year NHL veteran and member of the 1996 Panthers Eastern Conference Championship team, played in more than 750 NHL contests for six different clubs scoring 83 goals with 141 assists.
 He appeared in 506 games with the Panthers (1993-99, 2001-02) recording 165 points (67-98-165).
 Lindsay is best known for his spectacular Game 5 goal in the Eastern Conference Quarterfinals versus Boston that broke a 3-3 tie and gave the Panthers their first playoff series victory.